Eturnagaram Wildlife Sanctuary

 The land is undulating from steep slopes to gentle slopes from west to east.
-Three-quarters of the area consist of a plain while the rest is hilly with many streams and springs.
-Godavari river passes through the sanctuary.
+Three-quarters of the area consists of a plain while the rest is hilly with many streams and springs.
+The Godavari River passes through the sanctuary.
 The vegetation here is tropical dry deciduous with teak and other trees of good quality standing 60 ft and above.
 The biennial festival of Sammakka Saralamma Jatara is held in the sanctuary.